Field theories, stable homotopy theory and Khovanov homology: The Khovanov cube functor

 By a {\em link with spin structure}, we mean a real bundle $\tau^{1/2}_{L}$ together with an isomorphism

 where $\tau_L$ is the tangent bundle of $L$.
 Note that this specifies an orientation on $\tau_L$ where we call a tangent vector {\em positive} if it has a square root in $\tau^{1/2}_{L}$.

-By a {\em projection with spin} we mean a non-degenerate projection $\md$ of $L$ together with a {\em spin} of the self-identification of the ribbon $\tau_L\otimes_\R\C$ along each crossing square (i.e. a compatible self-identification of $\tau^{1/2}_{L}\otimes_\R\C$).
-By gluing of bundles, this data specifies a spin structure on $\Sigma_{\mathcal{D}}$.
+By a {\em projection with spin} we mean a non-degenerate projection $\md$ of $L$ together with a {\em spin} of the self-identification of the ribbon $\tau_L\otimes_\R\C$ along each crossing square, namely an automorphism of the bundle $\tau^{1/2}_{L}\otimes_\R\C$ which covers the identity on $\tau_L\otimes_\R\C$.
+By gluing of bundles, this data, given in a projection with spin, specifies a spin structure on $\Sigma_{\mathcal{D}}$.

 Recall that for a complex $1$-manifold $\Sigma$ with spin (i.e. a complex line bundle $\tau^{1/2}_{\Sigma}$ and an isomorphism $\tau^{1/2}_{\Sigma}\otimes_\C \tau^{1/2}_{\Sigma}\cong \tau_\Sigma$), and an oriented curve $c$ in $\Sigma$, we have a determined spin structure on $c$ where $(\tau^{1/2}_{c})_x$ is spanned by the $(\tau^{1/2}_{\Sigma})_x$-square roots of a positive tangent vector to $c$ at $x$.